Kaden5480/poy-ui-lib/README.md

 - Debug
 - Release

+Keep in mind, `res/uilib.bundle` is not pushed with the repo.
+So you would have to make your own.

 ## Dotnet build
 To build with dotnet, run the following command, replacing
 <configuration> with the desired value: